Letter from Kirk Dougher, Ph.D.

-- Students needing to transfer prescriptions to home pharmacies can call 314-935-6662 during business hours.
+- Students needing to transfer prescriptions to or from Quadrangle Pharmacy may call 314-935-6662 during business hours.

 Health Promotion Services

-- Communications: Health Promotion Services staff members–collaborating from home with our undergraduate Peer Health Educators, graduate practicum students, and Habif colleagues–are creating relevant messages* for all WashU students regarding COVID-19.
-Check out our recent posts and follow us on social media to stay connected and find out about upcoming opportunities to learn and engage virtually:
+- Communications: Health Promotion Services staff members–collaborating from home with our undergraduate Peer Health Educators, graduate practicum students, and Habif colleagues–are creating relevant messages* for all WashU students regarding COVID-19 and related subjects.
+Check out our recent posts and follow us on social media to stay connected and find out about upcoming opportunities to learn and engage :

-- Supporting Campus Partners: We are collaborating on workshops for the Center for Teaching and Learning in order to help their staff and faculty members help students in distress.
+- Supporting Campus Partners: We collaborate with the Center for Teaching and Learning in order to help their staff and faculty members help students in distress.

-- Student Involvement in Health Promotion: We are selecting undergraduate Peer Health Educators and preparing for graduate practicum students are active 2020-2021.
+- Student Involvement in Health Promotion: 34 undergraduate Peer Health Educators and 4 graduate practicum students are active 2020-2021.
 Look for some of them in the Because Campaign images online and around campus.

 - Contact Us: firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.